katersonnbert/gitnotes/GoLang.md

 - Since a string is a slice of bytes, the individual bytes of a string can be accessed by index. e.g. `sampleString[0]` yields the byte of string *sampleString* at index 0.
 - Every string literal always holds valid UTF-8 sequences.
-- These sequences are called runes (not characters, since they hold bytes).
+- These sequences are called runes (not chars, since they hold bytes).

 # Type conversion